ahkohd/tauri-macos-menubar-app-example/README.md

 This is an example project that shows how to create a macOS Menubar app using Tauri.

+> Check out the [v2-popover](https://github.com/ahkohd/tauri-macos-menubar-app-example/tree/v2-popover) branch for an example of the menubar app, now featuring a popover view.

 This template is based on Tauri + React + Typescript template.
 It should help get you started developing with Tauri, React and Typescript in Vite.

 ## Prerequisites